The one thing I can’t stand about traveling is the wardrobe selection.

 - Keep a scarf handy (or one thick one and one thin one).
-Whether you’re wearing a winter-jacket, button-down or a t-shirt, a scarf can be a nice addition.
+Whether you’re wearing a winter jacket, button-down or a T-shirt, a scarf can be a nice addition.
 Just make sure you tie it right, depending on your shirt.

-- Cool sunglasses, like a nice pair of aviators or something else that’s actually suitable to your face (that’s the most important, part, boys), can take your shorts and t-shirt combo from average to suave in one slick motion.
+- Cool sunglasses, like a nice pair of aviators or something else that’s actually suitable for your face (that’s the most important, part, boys), can take your shorts and t-shirt combo from average to suave in one slick motion.

 Jeans are the bane of any travelers existence.
 They take up huge amounts of space in our bags, they don’t dry quickly, and they’re not exactly versatile for the active traveler.
 Yet everybody needs a pair.
 I couldn’t imagine my life without jeans in my bag.
 So pick a nice pair of jeans, and pick them wisely.

 You want a pair that is well-constructed and isn’t going to break down after heavy wear, but also ones that are stylish, fit your body shape well (important!) and can pass for casual or fancy dress.
 I always travel with very dark blue jeans (almost black!) and they pair really well with everything else I carry.

 You can also wear a pair of jeans that sport the vintage look–creased lines and faded patches.
 If worn properly, and paired appropriately, these can pass as almost dressy.
 The type of dressy that’s not dressy but is dressy because it’s done with purpose.
 If your outfit is done with purpose, and it’s obvious, nobody will say a word about the fact that what you’re wearing isn’t actually dressy, and you still get to look great.